Servoy/svyCloud_E2E/readme.md

 * jenkins-custom

 Inside jenkins-custom, two folders have to be made:

-* data-seeds
 * e2e-test-scripts

-Inside the data-seeds folder, SQL files containing insert queries have to be added.
-These are mandatory due to the E2E tests using an empty database (if the build process uses the pipeline approach)

 Inside the **e2e-test-scripts**, a folder called **features** has to be added.
 In here, the following files required: